gregmuller/ActiveDirectoryLab/README.md

 <img src="https://i.imgur.com/vi4vYzC.png" height="80%" width="80%"/>
 <br />
 <br />
 Go into "mydomain.com".
 Select "New" and "Organizational Unit".
 Label the folder _ADMINS and uncheck "Protect container from accidental deletion" and create a new user.
 User Login name should be a-gmuller.
 Click a-gmuller, select properties, member of, add.
 Type "domain admins" and click check names.
-Log out and return:  <br/>
+Log out and log into other user with a-gmuller and Password1:  <br/>
 <img src="https://i.imgur.com/IiAe6JJ.png" height="80%" width="80%"/>
 <br />
 <br />